Velveeta Fudge

 Instructions

-- In a medium microwave safe bowl melt together the Velveeta, butter and chocolate in 30 second intervals until all melted.
+- In a medium microwave safe bowl melt together 12 ounces Velveeta processed cheese, cut into cubes, 1 cup (2 sticks) salted butter and 6 ounces unsweetened chocolate squares, broken up into chunks in 30 second intervals until all melted.
 Stir until well combined and smooth.

-- Using an electric mixer add the melted chocolate mixture to the powdered sugar a little at a time until all incorporated.
-Then add in the vanilla.
+- Using an electric mixer add the powdered sugar (a little at the time) to the melted chocolate mixture until it is all incorporated.
+Then add in 1 teaspoon vanilla extract.

-- Once everything is combined just use a spoon to stir in the pecans.
+- Once everything is combined just use a spoon to stir in 1 ½ cups chopped pecans

 Notes